Promoting Ethical Corporate Managemen

 5. Insider Trading Prevention

-Our Board of Directors has passed a resolution on “Procedures for the Prevention of Insider Trading”, which requires any staff participating in projects involving confidential information that may have a major impact on share prices to sign an "Prevention of Insider Trading Letter of Undertaking" and "Non-disclosure Agreement".
+The Board of Directors has adopted a resolution titled "Procedures for the Prevention of Insider Trading," mandating that all employees involved in projects containing confidential information with potential material impacts on share prices must execute a "Prevention of Insider Trading Letter of Undertaking" and a "Non-Disclosure Agreement."

-If a meeting of the Board of Directors involves major issues or motions that may have an impact on the company’s share price, our legal department will remind the directors and managers present of the regulations prohibiting insider trading under Article 157-1 of the Securities and Exchange Act.
+For Board meetings addressing significant issues or proposals that could influence the company’s share price, the Legal Department is responsible for reminding directors and managers in attendance of the prohibitions against insider trading outlined in Article 157-1 of the Securities and Exchange Act.